prit108/imgslider/README.md

 Since we are using a python wrapper named _**pyrebase**_ you have to setup your own config.py file inside the **db** directory.
 Kindly checkout the [github repository](https://github.com/thisbejim/Pyrebase).
 We have also added ```config.py.template``` file to help setting up the credentials.

-If you don't want to do all this, just clone the code from the **algo** branch 🙂.
+If you don't want to do all this, just clone the code from the **heuristic-algo** branch 🙂.

 ### Starting the server
 Run the server with: